vmware/vic-product/installer/BUILD.md

 #### Upload

-There are two additional make targets, `ova-build` and `ova-release`, that will upload the ova to the appropriate google storage bucket upon successful build.
-You can invoke them by using the `step` variable in build.sh, i.e. `./build/build.sh --step ova-release`
+You can upload the ova builds to the `vic-product-ova-builds` and `vic-product-ova-releases` in google cloud.
+To do this, use the gsutil cli tool: `sudo gsutil cp -va public-read vic-packerless-v1.2.1.ova gs://vic-product-ova-builds`.

 ## Deploy